govau/notify/README.md

 Generally though, you'll need Python and pipenv for the frontend and backend.

-You'll need Node.js for the frontend and docs,
+You'll need Node.js for the frontend and docs.

-And we've got a simple open source status page that's written in Ruby, but we don't usually run it locally.

 ## Credits